data-edu/data-science-in-education/_book/16-teaching-data-science.md

 ## Summary

 Data science educators do not need to reinvent the wheel when it comes to teaching about data science.
 Insights from other, related educational domains (such as statistics education and computer science education) may prove helpful to those seeking to teach data science to others, whether in a one-on-one setting, a workshop, or through a formal class.
 In this chapter, we sought to describe both the pedagogical principles for this book and some strategies for teaching data science.
-As scholarship and practice where it comes to teaching and learning data science continues to develop, we hope that those teaching (and producing scholarship about) teaching data science not only draw upon the findings of those in other domains, but carve out a domain of their own - one with findings that may have implications for how statistics, computer science, or even subject matters such as science and mathematics are learned.
+As scholarship and practice where it comes to teaching and learning data science continues to develop, we hope that those teaching (and producing scholarship about) data science not only draw upon the findings of those in other domains but carve out a domain of their own---one with findings that may have implications for how statistics, computer science, or even subject matters such as science and mathematics are learned.